azuchibean/AI_Steps_App/README.md

 Final project for COMP4537 - ISA

 # to start venv, do python -m venv venv first
-venv\Scripts\activate to activate venv when in backend, deactivate when done activating will let you install dependencies only in venv file and not globally on computer
+venv\Scripts\activate to activate venv when in backend, deactivate when done ||
+activating will let you install dependencies only in venv file and not globally on computer

-# for when
+# for when you are cd in backend
-pip freeze > requirements.txt when exporting to digitalocean for dependencies pip install -r requirements.txt (do while in venv, installs all dependencies in requirements.txt)
+pip freeze > requirements.txt when exporting to digitalocean for dependencies ||
+pip install -r requirements.txt (do while in venv, installs all dependencies in requirements.txt)

 # required libraries: